akka/akka-management/docs/src/main/paradox/bootstrap/recipes.md

 server.
 However it requires a headless service that supports the `publishNotReadyAddresses` feature.
 If your Kubernetes setup does not support `publishNotReadyAddresses` yet then use the `kubernetes-api` discovery mechanism.

+### Running in Istio

+For considerations and configuration necessary for bootstrapping an Akka cluster in Istio, see @ref[Bootstrapping an Akka cluster in Istio](istio.md).

 ### Running the Kubernetes demos

 The following steps work for the `integration-test/kubernetes-api` or the `integration-test/kubernetes-dns` sub-project: